dschuuls/gopro-rotman/README.md

 # rot.man stepper motor control
 This is rot.man.
-It combines a Progressive Web App (PWA) and an Arduino to control a stepper motor wireless over Bluetooth.
+It combines a Progressive Web App (PWA) and an Arduino to control a stepper motor wirelessly over Bluetooth.
 Why?
-Because it's nice to have a rotating GoPro mount to shoot a range of timelapse photos.
+Because it's nice to have a rotating GoPro mount to do timelapse recordings.
 Bonus: The PWA can run on a smartphone and control the motor even when the phone is offline.

 ![](screenshot1.png)